-If you would like a course that is not listed to be pre-approved, please contact Ricky Lee Allen at email@example.com.
+If you would like a course that is not listed to be pre-approved, please contact Dr. Nancy López at firstname.lastname@example.org.

 Currently, only students who are active in a degree-seeking graduate program are eligible.
-Remember, when planning your schedule, that out of the 5 classes (15 credits), only two courses (6 credits) can come from the same department.
+Remember, when planning your schedule, that out of the 5 classes (15 total credits) you need to complete the certificate, only two courses (or 6 credits) can come from the same department.